TeskaLabs/asab-webui/doc/sidebar.md

 ## Setting resource for sidebar item

 This option is handy when we want to limit the access to the item based on user's resources.
 The navigation item in sidebar is hidden for those, who does not have the appropriate rights.

-Authorization of the user is controlled by `rbac` API endpoint.
+**Exception**: Users with `superuser` rights are authorized by default.

 The resource is set to the navigation `addItem` component.